DarkCat09/python-aternos/README.md

 See the License for the specific language governing permissions and limitations under the License.
 ```
-You **don't** need to attributing me, if you are just using this module installed from PIP.
+You **don't** need to attribute me, if you are just using this module installed from PIP.